 Christmas and Spring Break

-Students should not leave early or come back.
+Students should not leave early or come back late.
 Teachers are unable to re-teach lessons, so a student's grade will be affected.
-Airport transportation will not be provided for early departures or late arrivals.
+Airport transportation is included in the tuition.
+However, there will be an additional fee of $50 for transportation for early departures or late arrivals.

-The dormitory will be closed during these two weeks.
+The dormitory will be closed from December 20th until January 2 for two weeks.

 The dorm will open on Friday, 1/2/15.
 Students should return by Saturday, January 3, 2015, so they can rest from jet lag on Sunday and be ready for classes on Monday morning.
-St. Mary's School will provide airport transportation on Friday and Saturday only.
+Airport transportation is included on Friday and Saturday only.

 The dormitory will be open for these two weeks.

 Students may leave anytime after 5:00 p.m. on Friday, March 20, 2015.
 They should return no later than Saturday, April 4, 2015, so they can rest from jet lag on Sunday and be ready for classes on Monday morning.
-St. Mary's School will provide airport transportation on Friday and Saturday, March and April only.
+St. Airport transportation is included on Friday and Saturday, 3/20 and 4/4 only.

 As soon as you obtain your student visa and book your airline tickets, please email Mr. Dan Griffiths (email@example.com) with your flight information and itinerary.
 Make sure that your final destination is Medford, Oregon USA (Rogue Valley International - Medford Airport).
-We will be on hand to welcome you, transport you to the dormitory, settle you in, make sure you have what you need, and give you a detailed packet of information about the August 19th-24th orientation program and everything you need to get ready for the school year.
+We will welcome you at the airport, transport you to the dormitory, settle you in, make sure you have what you need, and give you a detailed packet of information about the August 19th-24th orientation program and everything you need to get ready for the school year.

 What will my life be like in southern Oregon?